yinwang0/pysonar2/README.md

 (Notice 11/06/2013: Significant change has been merged into the master branch.
 PySonar2 now no longer relies on Jython's parser, but uses CPython to dump out ASTs as JSON.
+It also becomes a Maven project, so the build process and command lines are all very different now (but more convenient).
 New bugs are stil being fixed, and code is much cleaner than before.
 If you see any problems, please file an issue.)

 ## PySonar2 - an advanced static analyzer for Python